superMDguy/vuex-talk/steps.md

 - In Portfolio: `mapState` for portfolio
 - Loop over portfolio, show name, price, `{amountOwned} {symbol}`
 - Add `portfolioValue` getter to store, and map it into Portfolio
+- Discuss local computed vs store getter.
+Maybe only if used by multiple components?
 - Show portfolio value:

 ```html